Leeds Beckett University - City Campus,

 At student halls there is 24hr security and I've never felt safer.

-Leeds Beckett accommodations are among the safest places in Leeds for you to live, with key card locks on all rooms, flats and buildings as well as security teams on-site every day and night at most sites.
+Leeds Beckett accommodations are among the safest places in Leeds for you to live, with individual locks on all bedrooms, flats and buildings as well as security teams on-site every day and night at most sites.

 Even so, it's really important that we all do our bit to help keep our halls communities safe.
 Take a look at the resources below to make sure you know how to keep you and your friends safe during your time at university.